 I wasn’t sure if the peanut flour was going to add a strong peanut flavor.
 While mixing it into the wet ingredients, it gave off a peanut butter aroma and the donut batter was thick like peanut butter.

-I probably should have only gone 2/3 the way up as the the batter did rise better than I was expecting.
+The batter did rise better than I was expecting.
+So, I should have only gone about 2/3 the way up in each donut mold.
 The peanut butter flavor was also lost for the most part in baking with just a hint remaining.

-Overall, I was pretty happy with how the donuts came out.
-In retrospect, there are a few changes I would probably make next time like add a bit more spices, maybe a little more sweetener, and add less batter to each mold.
+Overall, I was pretty happy with how these low carb gluten free pumpkin donuts came out.
+In retrospect, there are a few changes I would probably make.
+Next time, I’d add a bit more spices, maybe a little more sweetener, and less batter to each mold.

 However, I’m very pleased with how the peanut flour performed in baked goods.
 I will definitely use it in my low carb baking.